wptide/docs/docs/installation/setup.md

 ## Google Cloud SDK

+Create a new Cloud Project using the [Cloud Console](https://console.cloud.google.com/).

-Configure Google Cloud SDK with your account and the appropriate project ID:
+Configure Google Cloud SDK with your account and the project ID you've just created:

 ```
 $ gcloud init